 Students enrolled for teaching certification or a second Bachelor's degree may be eligible for aid.
 The student must submit a degree plan listing all courses required for their certification or second degree.
-Student must be able to complete their certification or degree within the required hours mentioned above.
+Student's financial aid eligibility is the same as an Undergraduate student eligibility.
+Student must adhere to their degree plan and must comply with the above guidance within the chart above.
 No appeal allowed.
-If determined eligible, students are classified as an undergraduate for financial aid eligibility.
+If determined eligible, students are classified as a Graduate student.
+Student qualifies for Federal Loans only & must be enrolled in a minimum of 6 credit hours.